fjvallarino/monomer/docs/tutorials/02-styling.md

 Since this style is used a few times in the example, it would be nice to avoid duplicating the code all over the example.
-An easy way to avoid this is to create a simple function returning the label styled as needed:
+An easy way to avoid this is to create a function that returns the label styled as needed:

 ```haskell
 titleText text = label text `style` [textFont "Bold", textSize 20]